 The following is a quick and dirty way to turn a ResultSet in CSV.
 WARNING: only use it where you're certain that the values in the ResultSet won't break CSV formatting ( you do realise that a good programmer is never 'certain' of input don't you ;) ) otherwise adapt it to use a proper CSV writer such as Ostermiller CSVWriter or something from OpenCSV.
-The source code is HERE
+The source code is HERE.
+The key method also appears in DbUtils, the source of which is HERE

 import java.io.IOException;